lightning/bolts/02-peer-protocol.md

 #### Requirements
 The sending node:
+  - if it has the lowest total satoshis contributed, as defined by total `tx_add_input` values:
+    - MUST transmit their `tx_signatures` before the peer
   - MUST order the `witness_stack`s by the `serial_id` of the input they correspond to
   - number of `witness_stack`s MUST equal the number of inputs they added

 The receiving node:
   - MUST fail the negotiation if:
+    - if they have not sent a `tx_signatures` message and they are the peer with the lowest total satoshis contributed, as defined by `tx_add_input` values
     - the message contains an empty `witness_stack`
     - the number of `witness_stack`s does not equal the number of inputs added by the sending node